Luther the Geek: Home media

 Luther the Geek was released on DVD by Troma Entertainment, as a special Director's Cut on February 22, 2005.
 It was later released on DVD and Blu-ray by Vinegar Syndrome on January 19, 2016.

+Though the film was sold and resold to numerous entities, the actors were never paid their Screen Actors Guild residuals for this film.
+Indeed, it still airs on streaming services without honoring payments decades overdue to the union cast.

 Critical reception

 Luther the Geek received mostly negative reviews from critics.